jpallen/ably-quiz/README.md

 $ npm run server
 ```

-Note that the server currently only support one quiz and session.
+Note that the server currently only supports one quiz and session.
 You will need to restart the server to restart the quiz.

 ## Running a client